lexbailey/terminal.docm/readme.md

 ## Usage

-Open terminal.docm in Microsoft Word
+1. Open terminal.docm in Microsoft Word
+2. Enable macros

-Enable the quick access toolbar, if not already enabled.
+3. Enable the quick access toolbar, if not already enabled.

-Click on either "bash" or "CMD" according to your needs.
+4. Click on either "bash" or "CMD" according to your needs.

-Most normal terminal behaviours work here.
+You can now use the terminal by typing into the document.Most normal terminal behaviours work, but not all.

 ## Why?